ryanhyma/react-answers/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Status - proof of concept prototype - deployed on Vercel - contact me for link - this is a proof of concept prototype for research purposes only
+## Status - proof of concept prototype - deployed on Vercel - contact me for link
+- this is a proof of concept prototype for research purposes only
-- Back-end database to store user questions and answers and expert feedback
+- Back-end MongoDB database to store user questions and answers and expert feedback
 - Evaluation input of csv files generated from user feedback questions to score AI responses
-- Can choose either Claude Sonnet 3.5, 🇨🇦 Cohere command-r-plus-08-2024, or OpenAI GPT-4o API AI service
+- Can choose either Claude Sonnet 3.5, 🇨🇦 Cohere command-r-plus-08-2024 (not yet on production), or OpenAI GPT-4o API AI service
 - System prompt includes menu structure, updated CRA account context, and specific instructions for top task examples

-## Uses GC Design system (but not fully integrated)
+## Uses GC Design system (but not fully integrated) - couldn't get inputs to work for url field, radio buttons or checkboxes
 -  https://design-system.alpha.canada.ca/

 ## 🌟 Key Features